MabuselaYolanda/MabuselaYolanda/README.md

 -->

 - 🔭 I’m currently working on some secret things!!!
-- 🌱 I’m currently learning Web development and Java
+- 🌱 I’m currently learning more about Cloud technologies
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with nothing for now.
+- 🤔 I’m not looking for any help.
-- 💬 Ask me about Community building, Java & Python
+- 💬 Ask me about Community building, Java & AWS
 - 📫 How to reach me: yolanda.mabusela@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I enjoy podcasting and orange juice